Helpful Tutorials/Materials

 Campus Life

 The photo Student ID badge may be used to gain free admission to the College’s athletic events, special fine arts events, and any other student activity sponsored by Snead State.
 Some businesses also provide student discounts, and the Student ID badge can be provided as proof of enrollment.
-Student IDs may be obtained in the Academic Success Center during normal business hours.
+Student IDs may be obtained in the McCain Student Center during normal business hours.

 There is a built-in break within each class day that lasts from approximately 10:30 a.m. until 10:59 a.m.
 Clubs and organizations typically meet during this time, and other student activities may be planned during this time.